zsoterr/kubernetes-ai-examples/project-k8s-kubectl-ai-web-ui/README.md

 ## Contributions:
 This project is provided as-is, primarily for educational and reference purposes.
-Feel free to fork and adapt it to your own use case.
+Feel free to fork and adapt it to your own use case. \
 However, I am not currently accepting external pull requests due to limited review time.

+**Note:** **Discussions are open** for ideas, questions, and feedback.
+However, this project does not accept feature requests, bug reports, or pull requests.
+Feel free to share ideas, but there is no guaranteed response time.